MarwanNakhaleh/boilerplate-react-typescript-flask-python-app/README.md

 ```

 ### Setting up HTTPS
 You need an existing domain name.
-I had to create an A record pointing from a subdomain of my URL I've been using (in this case https://www.branson.solutions) called boilerplate.branson.solutions.
+I had to create an A record pointing from a subdomain of my URL I've been using (in this case https://branson.solutions) called `boilerplate.branson.solutions`.
 I also had to issue a certificate in ACM covering *.branson.solutions and then update the CFT to use that certificate, since my old certificate was only valid on branson.solutions, not *.branson.solutions.

 ### Modifying Github Actions
 There's an environment section.
-You will need to modify this, more later.
+You will need to modify this.
+I'll write more about this when I actually get around to fleshing out this step.

 ## Stuff I've learned from building this thing
 I had minimal experience with Docker prior to building this application.
 I kinda wanted to do something that was not AWS Lambda flavor of serverless.
 I love Lambda, but I need to spread my wings and work with more flexible serverless technologies.
 Here is a list of important lessons I learned from putting this together, in no particular order:

 * ChatGPT is a fucking godsend.
 I've worked with folks who swear against it with statements like "it's just a smart web crawler" or "anything it can figure I can figure out".
 While both of those statements are somewhat true, to that mindset I say "it's a tool to solve your problems.
 Use it and solve problems better and faster than before."
-*
 * Alpine Linux images with code runtime environments can be finicky for nontrivial projects.
 I was struggling for a while with a Node 18 Alpine Docker image in my frontend Dockerfile.
 It was never finishing "yarn build" even when left overnight.
 However, when I switched that to the Node LTS Docker image, "yarn build" finished rather quickly, and then I could still use an Alpine Nginx Docker image to actually serve the built application files.